heutelbeck/sapl-policy-engine/sapl-documentation/5_3_SchemasforAuthorizationSubscriptionAttributes.md

 nav_order: 4
 ---

-## Schemas for Authorization Subscription Attributes
+## Schemas for Authorization Subscriptions

 SAPL offers the possibility to predefine the structure of the elements of an authorization subscription using [JSON schema](https://json-schema.org/).
 Schemas used should follow the 2020-12 JSON Schema version.